 Graphite has a much simpler architecture than Prometheus because of its reduced scope, and is split up into 3 distinct parts:

-- Receive datapoints: Graphite has 3 carbon daemons which handle receiving metric datapoints, with options to transform and aggregate datapoints into new metrics, or to provide a relay to pass data to multiple storage backends.
-Carbon passively receives metrics in various protocols, and has no requirements for them other than a simple string format.
-That allows metrics to be generated easily within an application and sent immediately and quickly by UDP, more reliably by TCP, or batched and bundled as line-separated datapoints or in a python pickle object.
+- Receive data points: Graphite has 3 carbon daemons that handle receiving metric data points, with options to transform and aggregate data points into new metrics, or to provide a relay to pass data to multiple storage backends.
+Carbon passively receives metrics in various protocols and has no requirements for them other than a simple string format.
+That allows metrics to be generated easily within an application and sent immediately and quickly by UDP, more reliably by TCP, or batched and bundled as line-separated data points or in a python pickle object.

-- Present data: Graphite uses a simple django app to display graphs of metrics, to query and transform them using Graphite functions, and to provide a render API to give access to external services like Grafana.
+- Present data: Graphite uses a simple Django app to display graphs of metrics, query and transform them using Graphite functions, and provide a render API to give access to external services like Grafana.

 Let’s take a look at Prometheus

-Prometheus on the other hand is a direct descendant of Google’s Borgmon tool, and was developed by engineers dealing with highly containerised environments.
-It was made by SREs for SREs, which means it has some really nice features but also presumes a higher degree of specialised knowledge and access to make the best use of it.
+Prometheus on the other hand is a direct descendant of Google’s Borgmon tool and was developed by engineers dealing with highly containerized environments.
+It was made by SREs for SREs, which means it has some really nice features but also presumes a higher degree of specialized knowledge and access to make the best use of it.
 It’s easy to install and get running, though integrating it with existing services can be less intuitive.

 Prometheus isn’t so simply divided into parts, but it still has a similar selection of tasks it undertakes to get the job done.

-- Alerts: Prometheus has built in alerts unlike Graphite, though they’re limited to checking alerting rules and displaying the alert state on a page in the UI.
-AlertManager is a seperate tool that can handle alert notifications for multiple Prometheus servers at once.
+- Alerts: Prometheus has built-in alerts, unlike Graphite, though they’re limited to checking alerting rules and displaying the alert state on a page in the UI.
+AlertManager is a separate tool that can handle alert notifications for multiple Prometheus servers at once.